joBr99/nspanel-lovelace-ui/docs/faq.md

 ## Waiting for content - This is taking longer than usual on the screen

+See also the [Home Assistant troubleshooting guide](troubleshooting.md) for additional checks around AppDaemon paths, stale configuration files, navigation targets, and templates.

-You have most likely an error in your MQTT configuration somewhere.
-To find the error follow theese steps:
+You most likely have an error in your MQTT configuration somewhere.
+To find the error, follow these steps:

 1. Check the location of your apps.yaml
 With the AppDaemon Addon >= 15 the config dir has been moved.